Mulberry leaves in Southern land are green;

 Twelfth Couplet: “念此失次第,肝肠日忧煎。”

-The poet's longing for home and worry for his children intertwine, showcasing his profound and heartfelt paternal love.
+The poet's longing for home and concern for his children intertwine, revealing his deep parental love.

 Thirteenth Couplet: “裂素写远意,因之汶阳川。”